-In this document, you will find the NEW competition design that has different competition windows and a FOUR-DAY competition rounds before the Semifinals.
-The changes to the competition windows were based on data collected from the previous season.
 All registered CyberPatriot participants, including coaches, technical mentors, team assistants, and competitors, are bound by the rules and procedures published in this document.
-This document is in force until the release of the next signed change or edition.
+It is in force until the release of the next signed change or edition.

-As always, special thanks to the coaches, technical mentors, and CyberPatriot staff who contributed to the rules book.
-Their team-level insights and recommendations were fundamental to this document's development.
+As always, special thanks to the coaches, technical mentors, and CyberPatriot staff who contributed to the development and updates of the rules book.
+Their team-level insights and recommendations were instrumental in updating this document.